 Envelope Performance Inputs (such as Wall, and Roof U-values)

 Building Energy Management System

 Exhaust Recirc. %

 Why consider TEDI at all?

-As apposed to EUI, TEDI only considers the design aspects that limited the overall demand for heating in a building.
+As opposed to EUI, TEDI only considers the design aspects that limited the overall demand for heating in a building.
 By targeting low TEDI, designers focus on passive solutions like good insulation, air tightness and beneficial sun angles that help reduce energy use directly.
 Looking at these passive design aspects are always the first step in high performance design.